Grant County, NM

 Poverty & Diversity

-19.5% of the population for whom poverty status is determined in Grant County, NM (5.27k out of 27k people) live below the poverty line, a number that is higher than the national average of 12.4%.
-The largest demographic living in poverty are Females 35 - 44, followed by Females 45 - 54 and then Males < 5.
+19.5% of the population for whom poverty status is determined in Grant County, NM (5.27k out of 27k people) live below the poverty line, a number that is higher than the national average of 12.5%.
+The largest demographic living in poverty are Females 35 - 44, followed by Males 45 - 54 and then Females 45 - 54.

-The most common racial or ethnic group living below the poverty line in Grant County, NM is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Grant County, NM is White, followed by Hispanic and Two Or More.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.